José Lima: Personal life

 Lima had at least six children with at least six different mothers.
 He was married twice.

 Death

 Lima died on the morning of May 23, 2010, at age 37.
 He was rushed to Huntington Memorial Hospital, where he was pronounced dead.
 An autopsy did not determine the cause of death, but stated that due to the condition of his heart, he likely died of a cardiac arrhythmia.

-He had suffered from cardiac problems.
+The autopsy also showed that there were no drugs in his system at the time of his death.
+Lima suffered from cardiac problems.
 Lima was buried in Cementerio Las Charcas in Santiago.

 On July 12, 2010, David Ortiz paid tribute to his late friend by dedicating his victory in the 2010 Major League Baseball Home Run Derby to Lima.